 When you visit The Duomo, do not miss visiting the excavation exhibit that is underneath the main level.
 Very unassuming entrance, only a couple of Euros for the entry fee.
 It's an incredible display of ancient ruins and artifacts that few people take the time to see.
 When I visited I was the only person there!
 Also, the canals near the fashion district is a great night spot for good dining and drinks. over 3 years agoAnswered by Susan Haley via WorldNomads.com

 When I was in Milan last year I took the train to the Swiss alps.
 So glad I did, it was well worth it such an awesome trip.
 It wa an all day trip but you won't be disappointed.

 I also took the train to Borgehtto, great walled city & not overloaded with tourists!
-Enjoy! over 1 year agoAnswered by Nancy via WorldNomads.com
+Enjoy! almost 2 years agoAnswered by Nancy via WorldNomads.com

 In addition to the regular stuff like the Duomo and Sempione Park, you might also check out the Brera art district, and the Navigli Lombardi is a great place in the evening.

 Milano is a lovely place to spend a day or two, more if you love to shop.
 But I agree with others, if you have three days, travel to other places in Italy.
 I enjoyed Lake Garda a great deal and the Italian Alps (Dolomiti) are gorgeous in summer.
 I spent three days in Selva di val gardena - so amazing!
-Either way enjoy Milano. over 1 year ago
+Either way enjoy Milano. almost 2 years ago

 Milano is an amazing city!
 Eveything runs on schedule and quite efficiently.